-What else should be done?
-The use of the SSN should be limited to those circumstances that are explicitly authorized by law.
-For example, an employer should be permitted to ask an employee for an SSN for tax-reporting purposes (as long as the SSN remains the Taxpayer Identification Number), but a health club should not be permitted to ask a customer for an SSN as a condition of membership.
-Prevent companies from compelling consumers to disclose their SSN as a condition of service or sale unless there is a statutory basis for the request.
-Also, it is important for the Commission not to preempt innovative state laws that reduce the risk of SSN misuse.
+- The use of the SSN should be limited to those circumstances that are explicitly authorized by law.
+For example, an employer should be permitted to ask an employee for an SSN for tax-reporting purposes (as long as the SSN remains the Taxpayer Identification Number), but a health club should not be permitted to ask a customer for an SSN as a condition of membership. - Prevent companies from compelling consumers to disclose their SSN as a condition of service or sale unless there is a statutory basis for the request. - Prohibit the sale and limit the display of the SSN by government agencies.
+It is simply inconsistent with Section 7 of the Privacy Act to allow the federal government to disseminate the SSN. - Penalize the fraudulent use of another person's SSN but not the use of an SSN that is not associated with an actual individual.
+This would permit, for example, a person to provide a number such as the "867-00-0909" where there is no intent to commit fraud.
+(The number displayed could not be an actual SSN.) - Encourage the continued development of alternative, less intrusive means of identification.
+We believe that the National Research Council should be funded to undertake further research on new techniques that enable records management while minimizing privacy risks.52

+It is also important not to preempt innovative state laws that reduce the risk of SSN misuse.
 Many states have enacted legislative protections for the SSN.
-They vary from comprehensive frameworks of protection for the SSN to highly specific laws that shield the SSN from disclosure in specific contexts.
+They vary from comprehensive frameworks of protection for the SSN to highly-specific laws that shield the SSN from disclosure in specific contexts.

-For example, a 2005 Arizona law prohibits the disclosure of the SSN to the general public, the printing of the identifier on government and private-sector identification cards, and establishes technical protection requirements for online transmission of SSNs.
-52 The law also prohibits printing the SSN on materials mailed to residents of Arizona.
+For example, a 2005 Arizona law prohibits the disclosure of the SSN to the general public, the printing of the identifier on government and private-sector identification cards, and establishes technical protection requirements for online transmission of SSNs.53 The law also prohibits printing the SSN on materials mailed to residents of Arizona.
 Exceptions to protections are limited-companies that wish to continue to use the SSN must do so continuously, must disclose the use of the SSN annually to consumers, and must afford consumers a right to opt-out of continued employment of the SSN.

-A 2004 Ohio law limits the collection of the SSN and its incorporation in licenses, permits, passes, or certificates issued by the state.53 The law requires the establishment of policies for safe destruction of documents containing the SSN.
-Insurance companies operating in the state must remove the SSN from consumers' identification cards.
-Finally, the legislation creates penalties for individuals who use others' personal information to injure or defraud another person.
+A 2004 Ohio law limits the collection of the SSN and its incorporation in licenses, permits, passes, or certificates issued by the state.54 The law requires the establishment of policies for safe destruction of documents containing the SSN.
+Insurance companies